sofimarquez22/CodePathPreWork/README.md

 ## PreWorkApp

 ### App Description
-`TODO://` Add app description
-A prototype app that
+A prototype app that allows the user to change the background color, text color, the text that is displayed, and reset the screen by clicking on the background.
+The display includes three buttons and a line for text input.

 ### App Walk-though